soysaucewaso/alles_os3_fork/README.md

 ### Notes
 In the original ORB SLAM3 paper, the author concluded Stereo-Inertial performed worse than Stereo-only for land vehicles due to lack of gyroscopic excitiation.

+This repo installs both OpenCV 4.2 and 4.4 since the wrapper and ORB SLAM3 require different versions.

 ### Troubleshooting.

 `C++: fatal error: Killed signal terminated program cc1plus` when running cmake --build or make